The International Human Rights Framework on the Right of Peaceful Assembly

-Spain is also a state party to the First Optional Protocol to the ICCPR, which allows individuals to petition the Human Rights Committee if they believe the state has violated their human rights as protected under the Covenant.
+Spain is also a party to the First Optional Protocol to the ICCPR, which allows individuals to petition the Human Rights Committee if they believe the State has violated their human rights as protected under the Covenant.

 1. Everyone has the right to freedom of peaceful assembly and to freedom of association with others, including the right to form and to join trade unions for the protection of his interests.

 2. No restrictions shall be placed on the exercise of these rights other than such as are prescribed by law and are necessary in a democratic society in the interests of national security or public safety, for the prevention of disorder or crime, for the protection of health or morals or for the protection of the rights and freedoms of others.
 This Article shall not prevent the imposition of lawful restrictions on the exercise of these rights by members of the armed forces, of the police or of the administration of the State.

 The Domestic Legal Framework on the Right of Peaceful Assembly

 The Spanish Constitution of 1978 explicitly protects fundamental rights and duties, including the right to peaceful assembly (without prior authorisation).

 The 1983 Law on the Right of Assembly is the primary legislation in Spain governing assemblies.